 3. UniversalityMVC Stack is universally applicable and is not specific to Kentico.
 That is not to say that you do not need to hire a developer with Kentico expertise, but it is easier to hire developers that can work with the platform.
 The community is strong, and training is available.
 The days of working with a proprietary CMS that locks you out of development and updates is long gone.
 With MVC you are not subject to custom coded pieces that require maintenance and are expensive to develop.

 4. Even Easier Content EditingKentico MVC is comes complete with a page builder interface that makes content editing a breeze.
 This new technology is a game changer because it does away with templates.
 Instead there are sections right on the "Page" tab that allow you to choose pre-defined row and column layout based on the design.
 You simply add these rows by click on the black “+” button and you can populate these sections by adding a widget by clicking on a blue “+” button.

 The interface is very intuitive and allows you to develop otherwise complicated layouts or new Landing Pages in a matter of minutes.
 Of course, you would have to develop the custom widgets and decide on the sections that work within the site, but that is something that is unavoidable.

 MVC also allows for the use of structured content so if you have a content heavy website and see on page editing as a potentially tedious and time consuming task, you can add your content in a “Content” tab that can be customized to give you the fields you need for easy content editing.
 In this way the system is identical to adding content on the “Form” tab in Webforms, so you get the best of both worlds with MVC.

 Still not sure?
 Let us know!

 These four key reasons are more than enough to consider the move to MVC from portal, but if you aren't convinced we want to hear from you.
-Feel free to contact us or call us.
-We will be happy to schedule a demo.
+Feel free to contact us to schedule a no obligation demo.